clueless-bachu/Djikstra-Implementation/README.md

   - In cases where no optimal path is found, "Path not found" is printed.

  ### Runtime for start=(5,5) and goal=(295,195)
-  - Point Robot: 30 seconds
+  - Point Robot: 30 seconds (including animation)
-  - Rigid Robot: 30 seconds
+  - Rigid Robot: 30 seconds (including animation)

 ------------------------------------------------------------------------------------------------------------------
 ## Authors